FCOO/jquery-time-slider/README.md

 ## Usage
     $('#timeSliderId').timeSlider( options )

-where `options` are descript below
+where `options` are described below

 ## options